 Constant water retention also causes concern amongst the weight watchers as their weight would not budge a little even after indulging into regular exercise and strict diet.
-Hence, those aiming weight losses can use the following ways to get rid of this trapped fluid if it is not associated with any underlying health condition.
+If you are trying to shift weight that isn’t water retention, look into the BetterMe WorkOut app for increased results.
+Those aiming weight losses can use the following ways to get rid of this trapped fluid if it is not associated with any underlying health condition.

 - Reduce salt intake – Salt contains sodium.
 The key task of sodium is to store and balance the fluids within and around the cells.
 Excess sodium intake may trap more fluid inside and around the cells.
 Those suffering from water retention may therefore limit the salt intake to stop further trapping of water.
 Processed and ready to eat food options have too much of salt in it, hence one may avoid consuming these foods.

 - Consume more potassium – Potassium decreases the effect of sodium in the body.
 It also increases the urine discharge.
 Increased potassium intake keeps your body to stay active and may positively affect the heart health.
 Potassium rich foods like tomatoes, bananas, mango, and avocado may be included in diet to get the best results.